synchronal/moar/README.md

 The docs can be found at https://hexdocs.pm/moar.

+Moar is tested against the most recent 3 versions of Elixir and Erlang.

 ## Installation

 The package can be installed by adding `moar` to your list of dependencies in `mix.exs`: